act-rules/act-rules.github.io/_rules/SC4-1-1-unique-attrs.md

 #### Inapplicable example 1

-Code is XML, and not an HTML or SVG document.
+Code is XML, and not HTML or SVG.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>